danhbuidcn/go_fundamental/README.md

 ## Folder Structure

+Here is the knowledge about Go language.
+The knowledge is compiled from various sources, so there may be some overlap:

 - [Tour of Go](./tour_of_go/README.md): Introduction to the Go programming language, with modules, exercises, and example programs that you can navigate through and run directly in your browser.
 - [Basic](./basic/README.md): Provides examples and explanations of fundamental Go concepts such as syntax, variables, data types, and control structures.
 - [How to Write Go Code](./how_to_write_go_code/README.md): A guide to writing and organizing Go code, including project structure and coding best practices.